Take control of your sexual health! Learn about the services and educational resources we offer to help keep students healthy.

 - If put on backwards, throw it out!
 The condom could have pre-ejaculate (pre-cum) on the tip which could lead to pregnancy

 - Keep in cool, dry place

 - Leave space at the tip

 People have used birth control methods for thousands of years.
 Today, there are a variety of birth control methods that are safe, convenient, and effective.
-The trick is finding the method that works best for you.
+The key is finding the method that works best for you.
 A great place to start is to learn about each method, carefully evaluating its effectiveness, side effects, and method for proper use.

 Only you can decide what is best for you.
 And we're here to help.
-A health educator at the Health Center can discuss all of your birth control options with you and help you get the birth control you need.